status-im/specs/docs/stable/1-client.md

 Proof of work is a poor spam prevention mechanism.
 A mobile device can only have a very low PoW in order not to use too much CPU / burn up its phone battery.
 This means someone can spin up a powerful node and overwhelm the network.

-**Mailserver trusted connection:**
+**`Mailserver` trusted connection:**

-A mailserver has a direct TCP connection, which means they are trusted to send traffic.
-This means a malicious or malfunctioning mailserver can overwhelm an individual node.
+A `Mailserver` has a direct TCP connection, which means they are trusted to send traffic.
+This means a malicious or malfunctioning `Mailserver` can overwhelm an individual node.

 ### Censorship resistance